 Bonus Tip – Think again about increasing your contribution rate

 Employees enrolled in KiwiSaver can choose to contribute either 3, 4, 6, 8, or 10% of their wages or salary into their KiwiSaver account.
 You might think it’s sensible to increase your contributions over the minimum 3% in order to save more money for retirement.
 But for most full-time employees I would suggest thinking again before contributing more than the minimum.
-There are a couple of reasons why:
+There are a few reasons why:

 - Contributing more than $1042.86 per year does not earn you any additional government contributions, because they are capped at $521.43 per year.

 - Your money is pretty much locked up in your KiwiSaver account until you’re 65 or when you buy your first home.
+And there is no guarantee that future governments will continue allowing withdrawals for buying a home, or keep the age of withdrawal at 65.

 There are probably 3 main exceptions to this tip: